Darren & Brose: Darren's solo work

 In 2016, he was joined Discovery Networks Australia and New Zealand, ultimately being promoted to the executive leadership team and head of content, production & channels as the company’s content lead in the region and overseeing Discovery’s entire portfolio of channels across ANZ including the Discovery Channel (Australia), TLC (Australian TV channel), Investigation Discovery, HGTV, Living (New Zealand), Food Network (New Zealand), Travel Channel International, Animal Planet (Australia and New Zealand), Discovery Science and Discovery Turbo, in addition to overseeing the company’s full commissioned production slate and executive producing global hits including Aussie Gold Hunters airing in more than 135 countries and Outback Opal Hunters which was nominated for Best Documentary Series at the Screen Producers Australia Awards, and both commissioning and overseeing international formats including The Masked Singer NZ, Dancing with the Stars (New Zealand TV series), Heartbreak Island (TV series), The Block NZ and MasterChef New Zealand, in addition to local series including Match Fit, Patrick Gower: On series, David Lomas Investigates, and 7 Days (New Zealand game show).
-Chau has been responsible for significantly expanding and globalizing the company’s local production slate and instrumental in growing and transforming Discovery ANZ (now Warner Bros.
+Chau has been responsible for significantly expanding and globalising the company’s local production slate and instrumental in growing and transforming Discovery ANZ (now Warner Bros.
 Discovery) into a multi-genre, multi-platform, multi-market business launching new channels including creating free to air channel 9Rush as part of a joint venture between Discovery and Nine Entertainment.

 He has been a regular guest speaker at the SPAA Conference, is an official judge of the International Emmy Awards, is an elected member of the International Academy of Television Arts & Sciences, and was appointed by the International Academy of Television Arts & Sciences as the expert moderator for the Comedy Nominee Panel session at the Emmy's World Television Festival in New York.